 \section{Introduction}

-Graph coloring is arguably the most popular topic in graph theory.
-It is also one of the most well-studied topics in algorithms, because it is known to be one of the hardest problems to approximate.
-For general graphs, it is inapproximable within a factor $n^{1-\epsilon}$ for any $\epsilon > 0$, unless ZPP = NP \cite{FEIGE1998187}.
-The best known approximation algorithm computes a coloring within a factor of $O(n(\log \log n)^2 / (\log n)^3)$ \cite{HALLDORSSON199319}.
-Even for 3-colorable graphs, the best approximation algorithm achieves a factor of $\widetilde{O}(n^{0.1975})$ \cite{KTY24}.

-Formally, the \emph{graph coloring problem} asks to color each vertex of a graph $G = (V, E)$ so that no two adjacent vertices have the same color.
-The number of colors should be as small as possible.
-Let $\chi(G)$ be the chromatic number of $G$, i.e., the number of colors needed for an optimal coloring.
+Graph coloring is the problem of coloring each vertex of a graph $G = (V, E)$ with the minimum number of colors, so that no two adjacent vertices have the same color.
+It is one of the most fundamental problems in graph theory and algorithms.